-Technical details of Commercial Solar
+Technical Details of Commercial Solar

 - Businesses trying to reduce their bills should consider the HiQ 5kw inverter, which is the size of a laptop and positioned beneath the solar panels.

-Don’t Let the Failed Cost Efficiency of Concentrated Solar Power Model Fool You: CSP Doesn’t Hold a Candle to PV
+Don’t Let the Failed Cost Efficiency of the Concentrated Solar Power Model Fool You: CSP Doesn’t Hold a Candle to PV

 When referring to solar power, some think of Concentrated Solar Power (CSP).
 However, we’re not discussing CSP here.